hurricane impact doors for Wind Load Construction

 For Service and Insulated Coiling Doors

-Specified wind load ratings are available when mounting to steel, concrete and CMU, and have been validated through third party testing to one or more of the following performance criteria:
+Cookson’s wind load rated overhead doors have been validated through several third-party testing to one or more of the following performance criteria:

 - ASTM E 330